Eligibility and Benefits of Refugee Status

 Traveling Abroad as a Refugee

-If you wish to travel outside the United States for a brief period of time but return to your refugee status and continue to pursue your application for adjustment of status, you must apply for a Refugee Travel Document before traveling.
+If you wish to travel outside the United States for a brief period of time but return to your refugee status, you must apply for a Refugee Travel Document before traveling.
 To apply for a travel document, you would file a Form I-131, Application for Travel Document.

 Obtaining a Green Card through Refugee Status